Kalanga language

-Kalanga, or TjiKalanga (in Zimbabwe), is a Bantu language spoken by the Kalanga people in Botswana and Zimbabwe.
+Kalanga, or TjiKalanga (in Zimbabwe), is a Bantu language spoken by the Kalanga people in Botswana and Zimbabwe which belongs to the Shonic(Shona-Nyai) group of Language.
 It has an extensive phoneme inventory, which includes palatalised, velarised, aspirated and breathy-voiced consonants, as well as whistled sibilants.

-Kalanga is recognised as an official language by the Zimbabwean Constitution of 2013 and is taught in schools in areas where its speakers predominate.
-The zezuru language is closely related to the Nambya, TshiVenda, and KheLobedu languages of Zimbabwe and South Africa.
+Kalanga is recognized as an official language by the Zimbabwean Constitution of 2013 and is taught in schools in areas where its speakers predominate.
+The iKalanga language is closely related to the Nambya, TshiVenda, and KheLobedu languages of Zimbabwe and South Africa.

 Classification and varieties

 Linguists place Kalanga (S.16 in Guthrie's classification) and Nambya (in the Hwange region of Zimbabwe) as the western branch of the Shona group (or Shonic, or Shona-Nyai) group of languages, collectively coded as S.10.

 Kalanga has a dialectal variation between its Botswana and Zimbabwean varieties and they use slightly different orthographies.
-Historically, Wentzel mentioned Kalanga proper in the east and Lilima (Tjililima, Humbe) on the west, as well as varieties that are now rare or extinct: Nyai (Rozvi), Lemba (Remba), Lembethu (Rembethu), Twamamba (Xwamamba), Pfumbi, Jaunda (Jawunda, Jahunda), and †Romwe, †Peri, †Talahundra (Talaunda).
+Historically, Wentzel mentioned Kalanga (proper) and Lilima (Tjililima/Humbe) on the west.

+TJI-LILIMA

+TjiLilima is the Kalanga language dialect popularly used in everyday speech as well as in a lot of documentation made and developed in Botswana.
+The use and rise of this specific dialect was brought on by the population group that uses it.
+This population group includes people who come from the Southern parts of the Tutume district, the Tonota district as well as those from the country's North east district.
+Combined,the people of these districts speak the TjiLilima dialect and refer to themselves as either BaLilima or BaWhumbe.
+This dialect has also managed to spill into the diaspora communities of Bulilima and Mangwe districts because of the closeness of the two (2) groups of people and communities with each other.
+The Bulilima-Mangwe area used to be a base for the Tjikalanga proper dialect(Tjindondondo), however the dialect is now facing being overshadowed by the TjiLilima.

+TJI-GWIZI

+This dialect derives its name from the settlement patterns of the language users who(unlike other Bakalanga people) preferred to settle where there are a lot of rivers(gwizi) and therefore adopting the name.The following most popular dialect of the Kalanga people is the TjiGwizi (sometimes referred to as TjiDeti).
+Like the TjiLilima dialect, TjiGwizi was also made popular by its many speakers and users who are found in many villages and towns and also occupy large areas of land in present-day Botswana.
+This dialect is spoken and used in the northern parts of the Tutume District as well as all over the Boteti area, however there is not a lot of documentation written and produced in this specific dialect.